10 Chart Types

 Select any cell in the data area.

-Add data labels, position Outside End.
+Add data labels and position them Outside End.

 Remove the legend.

-Change chart title in
+Change the chart title in “Favorite Pet of 150 Pupils”.

 10.4 Line Chart

-In Figure 10.11, you can find annual temperature data (oC) for Amsterdam Airport Schiphol (source: https://en.tutiempo.net/climate/ws-62400.html).
+Figure 10.11 shows annual temperature data (°C) for Amsterdam Airport Schiphol (source: https://en.tutiempo.net/climate/ws-62400.html).

 - T = Average annual temperature